festivities/Blender-miHoYo-Shaders/scripts/setup_wizard/README.md

     * This step deletes specific object(s) which is only EffectMesh at this time.
     * No selection needed.
 12. Make Character Upright
-    * This step will set the character armature to 90 degrees on the x-axis (standing upright).
+    * This step will reset the rotation and scale of the character armature and set the character armature to 90 degrees on the x-axis (standing upright).
     * No selection needed.
 13. Set Color Management to 'Standard'
     * This step will set the Color Management to Standard (normally Filmic)